ramonrale/Investment/README.md

 - Implement broker CSV import wizard and command palette
 - Persist market data to PostgreSQL with caching TTLs
 - Build PDF reporting and export flows

+## Troubleshooting
+- If npm install fails with registry access errors (403), ensure your network allows access to https://registry.npmjs.org and try clearing any enforced proxies.
+The included .npmrc pins the public registry.
+- In restricted environments, install from a reachable mirror or use an offline cache of the dependencies.